eliasdorneles/eliasdorneles.github.io/site/pages/about.md

 ## Open Source

-I'm mostly active in the Python open source community.
-I'm one of the maintainers of [BeeWare](https://pybee.org), where I help maintain [VOC](https://github.com/pybee/voc) and the Android tooling.
+I'm a fond of open source software, and in the past I have been active notably in the Python open source community.
+I've been maintainer of [BeeWare](https://pybee.org), where I helped maintain [VOC](https://github.com/pybee/voc) and the Android tooling.

-Some other projects I occasionally collaborate on:
+Some other projects I collaborated on:

 * [parsel](https://github.com/scrapy/parsel)
 * [Scrapy](https://www.scrapy.org)